TU-Berlin-DIMA/Condor/README.md

 ### Features:
 - Synopsis generalization as aggregate window operators.
-- High performance synopsis maintanence and evaluation.
+- High performance synopsis maintenance and evaluation.
-- Linear scalelability to the number of available cores in the system.
+- Linear scalability to the number of available cores in the system.
 - Allows parallel computation for Samples, Histograms, Wavelets, and Sketches.
 - Provide a collection of 12 synopsis representatives.
-- Simple API to implement own user-defined synopses.
+- Simple API to implement user-defined synopses.
 - Support for Bucketing and general stream slicing as window processing strategies.
-- Stable performance in scenarios with high number of concurrent windows.
+- Stable performance in scenarios with a high number of concurrent windows.
 - Connector for [Apache Flink](https://flink.apache.org/).
 - Connector for [Scotty Window Processor](https://github.com/TU-Berlin-DIMA/scotty-window-processor/).